Hydrodynamic theory of wetting by active particles

-Wetting is often studied in the context of a fluid in a slit geometry \cite{Evans_DFT_wetting, WildingWettingABPs, DeGennes}, where the fluid is confined between two parallel walls, separated by a macroscopic distance $L$.
+Wetting can alternatively be studied in the context of a fluid in a slit geometry at constant total mass (i.e. a canonical ensemble) \cite{Leeuwen1989, Nijmeijer1990, Bucior2009, Swain2000, Valencia2001, Sikkenk1987}, where the fluid is confined between two parallel planar walls, separated by a macroscopic distance $L$.
 The system is assumed to be translationally symmetric in the direction(s) parallel to the walls; the total fluid mass, and other control parameters, are chosen such that both a bulk liquid and bulk vapour phase coexist.
-This allows for three possible wetting states (see Figure \ref{fig:wetting_schematic}(b)): \begin{enumerate}[(i)] \item \textit{Fully wet}: The fluid forms a macroscopic liquid layer on both walls with a vapour bulk between them, such that the total energy per unit (transverse) area is $2 \gamma_{sl} + 2 \gamma_{lv}$. \item \textit{Partially wet}: The fluid forms a macroscopic liquid layer on one wall while the other remains dry, such that the total energy per unit area is $\gamma_{sl} + \gamma_{lv} + \gamma_{sv}$. \item \textit{Dry/Unpinned}: Both walls are dry, and there is an unpinned liquid bulk between the walls such that the total energy per unit area is $2 \gamma_{sv} + 2 \gamma_{lv}$. \end{enumerate}
+This allows for three possible wetting states (see Figure \ref{fig:wetting_schematic}(b), and \cite{Evans2019, Leeuwen1989, Nijmeijer1990} for a more detailed discussion): \begin{enumerate}[(i)] \item \textit{Fully wet}: The fluid forms a macroscopic liquid layer on both walls with a vapour bulk between them, such that the total energy per unit (transverse) area is $2 \gamma_{sl} + 2 \gamma_{lv}$. \item \textit{Partially wet}: The fluid forms a macroscopic liquid layer on one wall while the other remains dry\footnote{{Although this ``dry'' wall has no liquid bulk attached, a thin adsorbed film remains present within the partially wet regime.
+This leads to the relevant ``moist'' surface tension $\gamma_{sv}$ \cite{DeGennes1985}.}}, such that the total energy per unit area is $\gamma_{sl} + \gamma_{lv} + \gamma_{sv}$. \item \textit{Dry/Unpinned}: Both walls are dry, and there is an unpinned liquid bulk between the walls such that the total energy per unit area is $2 \gamma_{sv} + 2 \gamma_{lv}$. \end{enumerate}